 Can transactions be authorized without a CVV number?

-CVV numbers are not required in order to carry out a transaction – they are simply an extra security measure.
+CVV numbers are not required for credit card processing – they are simply an extra security measure.
 Because of this, some online merchants choose not to capture CVV codes for fear of reducing conversions.

 This is a mistake, as CVV codes are an important line of defense against fraud.
 There are some payment types that require a CVV code for one-off payments.
 For a recurring payment, it will only be required for the first payment in the series.